drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Electrostatic Interactions

-Electrostatic interactions occur between polar or charged groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/electrostatic-interactions-13ea5c1e'><i class='fa fa-play' aria-hidden='true'></i></button>Electrostatic interactions occur between polar or charged groups.
 The following residues contribute to the formation of electrostatic (coulombic or salt-bridge) interactions in proteins.
 Salt bridges are most stabilizing when they are somewhat shielded from solvent.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer